A Judge Shall Uphold the Integrity and Independence of the Judiciary

 (e) The District Judges Association shall select one member to serve on the Committee for two years;

-(f) The Chairperson of the Conference of Court of Appeal Judges, the President of the District Judges Association, the Judicial Administrator, and the President of the Louisiana State Bar Association shall, ex officio, be members of the Committee and shall serve during their respective terms of office.
+(f) The Chairperson of the Conference of Court of Appeal Judges, the President of the District Judges Association, the President of the City Judges Association, the Judicial Administrator, and the President of the Louisiana State Bar Association shall, ex officio, be members of the Committee and shall serve during their respective terms of office.

 The Judicial Administrator shall be Secretary of the Committee.
 The Committee shall make its own rules and select members to serve in such other offices as it creates.

 The Committee shall act upon all inquiries as promptly as the nature of the case requires.

 Amended Oct.
 31, 1975, effective Jan.
 1, 1976; Amended and effective June 3, 1993; amended July 3, 1996, effective July 8, 1996; amended May 28, 1998, effective July 1, 1998; amended and effective June 19, 2012.